 Complete regulations and landings information that pertain to the 2013-14 Puget Sound commercial crab fishery can be found on the WDFW web site.

 WDFW web site for the commercial crab fishery:

 Additional regulatory provisions that will be adopted in-season to address conservation and allocation concerns will be made available on the WDFW hotline.

 Hotline phone number:

-Please note that this is the third year that this material will NOT be printed out in hardcopy and mailed out to everyone.
+Please note that this is the fourth year that this material will NOT be printed out in hardcopy and mailed out to everyone.
 In the interest of conducting more efficient business practices, the former “mailer” is now posted in the WDFW website’s commercial section.
 This section will continue to be updated with in-season harvest numbers, detailed color charts for special zones, and current emergency regulations.
-If you need a printed copy of this pre-season information packet please call 425-379-2315 with your request and be sure to leave your name and mailing address.
+If you need a printed copy of this pre-season information packet please call 425-775-1311 ext 126 with your request and be sure to leave your name and mailing address.

 Have a safe and productive season.

 Puget Sound Shellfish Biologist, (425) 775-1311 ext 126